Welcome to the teacher’s guide to the Tennessee History for Kids booklet Critters and Maps.

-First of all, the cover photo was taken at the Tennessee Aquarium in Chattanooga.
+The cover photo was taken at the Tennessee Aquarium in Chattanooga.
 A boy is standing in front of a beautiful picture taken at Snoopers Rock, which is in Prentiss Cooper State Forest in Marion County.

 On the right is a photo of the Nolichucky River in Unicoi County.
 You can see clearly that the water is flowing downstream, as it does on all rivers.

-It is easy to take a photo of a lake, but lakes are so big that you really can’t take a photo that shows the whole thing.
+It’s easy to take a photo of a lake, but lakes are so big that you really can’t take a photo that shows the whole thing.
 One of the most famous lakes in America is Lake Okeechobee, in Florida.
 On the left is a satellite image of the state of Florida, and you can see Lake Okeechobee in the Florida peninsula.

-There is an Elementary Geography section on the Tennessee History for Kids website, and a lot of it supplements what is in this booklet.
+There’s an Elementary Geography section on the Tennessee History for Kids website, and a lot of it supplements what is in this booklet.

 Click here to check it out.